WestDRI/wgpages/content/julia/julia-10-shared-arrays.md

 There are certain downsides to **SharedArray** (compared to **DistributedArrays.jl**):
 1. The ability to write into the same array elements from multiple processes creates the potential for a race condition and indeterministic outcome with a poorly written code!
-1. You are limited to a set of workers on the same node (from SharedArray implementation).
+1. You are limited to a set of workers on the same node (due to SharedArray's intrinsic implementation).
 1. You will have very skewed (non-uniform across processes) memory usage.

 Let's start with serial Julia (`julia`) and initialize a 1D shared array: